Project Overview

-The CCD has committed to raise all the funds to complete the renovation of the Viaduct Greenway with initial work supported by a generous grant from the PA Department of Community and Economic Development - Industrial sites Reuse Program and additional grant support from PECO Green Region, Poor Richards Charitable Trust, William Penn Foundation and Wyncote Foundation.
+The CCD has committed to raising all the funds to complete the renovation of the Viaduct Greenway with initial work supported by a generous grant from the Pennsylvania Department of Community and Economic Development Industrial Sites Reuse Program and additional grant support from the William Penn Foundation, Poor Richards Charitable Trust, Connelly Foundation, Wyncote Foundation, and PECO Green Region.

 To help support this important project, please consider donating to the CCD Foundation.